ysimonx/mtls-generator/README.md

-# MTLS Mutual Authentication Certificates
+# mTLS Mutual TLS/SSL Authentication Certificates
 (and a PoC with Fastify)

 How is it possible to provide self-signed certificates for your fastify API for mutual authentication